Fleischmanns, New York: History

 On Main Street, the Skene Memorial Library was founded by celebrated surgeon Alexander Skene and his wife, who were summer residents of Highmount for many years.
 It was through the influence of Mrs. Skene that a $5,000 donation was obtained from Andrew Carnegie, making construction of the free public library possible.
 The cornerstone was laid in November 1901.
 The two war memorials located in front of the library honor those who fought in World War I & II (dedicated Memorial Day, 1954) and those who fought in Korea and Vietnam (dedicated Memorial Day, 1987).

 Prior to 1909, the only school was a one-room schoolhouse located on the Old Halcott Road.
 Increased enrollment made it necessary to add on more rooms and eventually necessitated the erection of Griffin-Fleischmanns High School on upper Wagner Avenue.
 The name of that school was changed to Fleischmanns High in 1928.
 After consolidation with Margaretville in the fall of 1968, grades 1-4 remained in the Fleischmanns building.
 Declining enrollment in the district forced the closing of this building in June 1984.
 Put on the auction block in 1985, it was purchased by a local businessman (and former student) who converted the old wooden part of the structure into apartments.
 An art deco brick addition dates from 1935, and currently houses a day center of the Delaware County Association for Retarded Children.
 The school's gymnasium remains intact and is still used for concerts and public functions.

 Fleischmanns began to prosper as a summer boarding colony in the late 19th century.
 The mountains, the fresh air, the spring water, and the time factor involved in reaching the mountains from the city led to a building boom.
 As more boarders came, more homes and hotels were built or enlarged and they all competed intensely for tourists.
 It is said that, during the 1940s, the permanent population was 500; but by the Fourth of July there would be 10,000 in town.
 Of the fifty-some great lodging places within the village and surrounding area, only a few remain: Oppenheimer's Regis Hotel, Mathes Hotel (Kosher Plaza), Alpine, Lorraine, Fleischmanns Hotel (Roberts' Auction), Meinstein Lodge (Highland Fling Inn), and the Palace Hotel.
 However, Fleischmanns is currently experiencing a resurgence as seekers of mountain air and recreation are restoring old homes as well as building new ones.

 The Amelita Galli-Curci Estate, Congregation Bnai Israel Synagogue, Maxbilt Theatre, and Skene Memorial Library are listed on National Register of Historic Places.

 Julian Po, a 1997 movie starring Christian Slater and Robin Tunney, was filmed in Fleischmanns.

-The Dead Don't Die, a 2019 movie starring Bill Murray, Adam Driver, Chloe Sevigny, Tilda Swinton, Selena Gomez and Steve Buscemi, was filmed in Fleischmanns, which was recast as the fictional town of Centerville.
+The Dead Don't Die, a 2019 movie starring Bill Murray, Adam Driver, Chloë Sevigny, Tilda Swinton, Selena Gomez and Steve Buscemi, was filmed in Fleischmanns, which was recast as the fictional town of Centerville.